Vangyache Bharit, Maharashtrian Vangi Bharit

 However, you can roast the aubergine whole in the oven.
 While it won’t achieve the same aroma or taste, you can replicate this using the dhungar method.
 Burn a piece of natural charcoal until it glows, then place it in a small pot in the same cooking vessel as your vangyache bharit.
 Pour ghee over the charcoal, causing it to smoke, and cover the bharit with a lid.
 This will infuse an unbelievably tempting smoky aroma.

 My cooking method is completely different from any other recipe you’ll find online.
-While most suggest roasting the garlic along with the aubergine, what sets this recipe apart is also roasting the onion, tomato, and green chili.
-It heightens the flavors of each of the ingredients, infusing the vangyache bharit with unprecedented levels of umami-rich savoriness.
+While most suggest roasting the garlic along with the aubergine, what sets this recipe apart is also roasting the onion, tomato, and green chilli.
+It heightens the flavours of each of the ingredients, infusing the vangyache bharit with unprecedented levels of umami-rich savoriness.

 How to Serve Vangyache Bharit